-- Click the Pick tool
+1 Click the Pick tool

-- Select a lens.

-- 3 Click one of the following:
+- Select a lens. - 3 Click one of the following:

-• Paint tool

-• Rectangle tool

-• Ellipse tool

-• Polygon tool

-• Line tool 🛖

-On the property bar, specify the tool's attributes.
+4 On the property bar, specify the tool's attributes.

-Ensure the New object button on the property bar is disabled.
+Ensure the New object button - on the property bar is disabled.

-Drag across the areas that you want to add to the lens.
+5 Drag across the areas that you want to add to the lens.

 When adding areas to a lens, the grayscale value of the foreground color or fill color affects the lens opacity.
 White adds areas to the lens, while black makes lens areas transparent.
-For more information, see "Transparency" on page 245.
+For more information, see "Transparency" on page 249.